elsito99/hello-world/README.md

 # hello-world
 First GitHub repository

-These edits are goint to a separate branch from master.
+These edits are going to a separate branch from master.